 How much do silk nail wraps cost?

 Because a silk wrap is a quick-fix service, it might not be advertised on your nail salon menu the same way you’d see “gel manicure” or “full set” for acrylics.
 But most experts agree that you can ask for it — or just show your broken nail — and your salon will likely know exactly what to do.
-Prices will vary from salon to salon.
-In most cases, only one or two nails will need reinforcing, but the average cost of a full set of silk wrap nail extensions is roughly between £25 to £45.
+In New York City, the cost of a silk wrap for a single nail is roughly $15.